Home / SMSFs / SMSF investing / SMSFs and property / Property development in your SMSF: What to consider

-One of the outcomes from the rapid rise in Australian property prices in recent years has been the significant increase in property development activity by self-managed superannuation funds (SMSFs).
+One outcome from rising property prices over the last decade is a significant increase in property development activity by self-managed superannuation funds (SMSFs).

-The ATO, as the regulator of SMSFs, responded by releasing an information bulletin setting out the potential risks of property development activity through an SMSF and highlighting areas that can create compliance concerns.
+This increase in activity led the SMSF regulator, the ATO, to release an information bulletin setting out the potential risks of property development activity through an SMSF and highlighting areas that can create compliance concerns.

 This Regulator’s Bulletin SMSFRB 2020/1 was released in March 2020 and provides an insight for SMSF trustees on the potential issues that need to be considered.
 It also sets out common scenarios that will often give rise to a breach of the super rules.